SmartOTPs: An Air-Gapped 2-Factor Authentication for Smart-Contract Wallets (Extended Version): Related work

 \section{Related work}

-In this section, we compare SmartOTPs with other hash-based approaches and other smart-contract wallets.
-For an overview of existing wallet solutions, we refer the reader to Appendix \ref{sec:classification} and \ref{sec:soa-wallet-types}, where we apply and extend the categorization of Eskandari et al.~\cite{eskandari2018first} and Bonneau et al.~\cite{2015-Bitcoin-SOK}.
+In this section, first we compare SmartOTPs with other hash-based approaches and other smart-contract wallets.
+Then, we provide an overview of existing wallet solutions, where we apply and extend the categorization of Eskandari et al.~\cite{eskandari2018first} and Bonneau et al.~\cite{2015-Bitcoin-SOK}.

 \paragraph{\textbf{Hash-Based Approaches}} Although Merkle signatures~\cite{merkle1989certified} utilize Merkle trees for aggregation of several one-time verification keys (e.g.,~\cite{lamport1979constructing-lamportSigs}), the size of these keys and signatures is substantially larger than the size of OTPs in Smart\-OTPs.
 Even further optimization of the signature size (i.e., Winternitz OTS~\cite{dods2005hash-winternitz}) does not make signatures as short as in SmartOTPs.
 Next, we highlight that we utilize hash chains for multiplication of OTPs, which is different than their application in Winternitz OTS~\cite{dods2005hash-winternitz} that utilize them for the purpose of reducing the size of a single Lamport-Diffie OTS~\cite{lamport1979constructing-lamportSigs} by encoding multiple bits of a message digest into the number of recurrent hash computations.
 The next related schemes are Lamport's hash chain~\cite{lamport1981password} and its modification T/Key~\cite{kogan2017t} that applies the domain separation.
 However, since they contain only a single chain, they are not secure in the setting of the public blockchain (see \autoref{sec:design-space}) in contrast to SmartOTPs that never consecutively iterate OTPs within a single hash chain.
 Moreover, T/Key~\cite{kogan2017t} is using OTPs expiring in 30s to mitigate phishing attacks, which are unrelated in our case.
 TESLA~\cite{perrig2000efficient,perrig2005rfc4082} is another related scheme that utilizes a single hash-chain in a centralized setting of time-based multi-cast authentication of streamed messages.